marcioggs/ng-i18n-merge-files/README.md

 ## Solution

-Angular i18n Merge Files is a tool that generates the final messages file (like the JSON above) by merging multiple partial message files.
+Angular i18n Merge Files is a tool that generates the final translation file (like the JSON above) by merging multiple partial translation files.

 **component-one.messages.fr.json**